America the Beautiful Pass

 Annual Military Passes

-For more information about this pass, you refer Every kid in a Park site.
+For more information about this pass, you refer to the Every Kid in a Park site.

 Then, there is the Access Pass.
 The Access Pass is free.
 It’s available to those with permanent handicaps.
 You can only apply for these in person or via mail.
 This is because you have to show paperwork proving your handicap.
 This is valid for the owner and all of their passengers.
 It also offers several discounts on expanded fees.
 That includes things like boat launching, camping, swimming, and guided tours.